joey100/Cloud-Foundry/create-service-principal.md

 ### 2.4.1 Assigning Roles

 There are couple of built-in roles in Azure, the roles can be assigned to users, groups, and services.
-We use **Virtual Machine Contributor** and **Network Contributor** roles for AzureCloud environment; we use **Contributor** role for AzureChinaCloud environment.
-Below steps use AzureCloud environment for example.
-While for AzureChinaCloud environment, the steps are very similar, just need to change the role name to be "Contributor".
+We need **Virtual Machine Contributor** and **Network Contributor** roles for later use.
 Click [**here**](https://azure.microsoft.com/en-us/documentation/articles/role-based-access-built-in-roles/) for the role info details.

 1. Assign Virtual Machine Contributor role